-Indeed, everything we do and everyone we meet happens for a reason.
-While being on the festival tour in New York City, I randomly met an excellent filmmaker and life coach who introduced me to the motto of the Southwest Institute of the Healing Arts (SWIHA); “Learn to be an instrument not an ego in the peace and healing of others.”
-All of this ultimately encouraged the joy of uplifting others and brought a fearless motivation to turn it into an actual career.
-Therefore, as Narcissist continued lighting up silver screens worldwide, I enrolled in SWIHA’s Life Coaching Certification Program with a dedication to an intense study that required hours of client practice.
-This program demonstrated an imperative focus around a safe space client/coach relationship to help clients find answers already within themselves that bring out the appropriate clarity and awareness of moving them forward to a true path of purpose and enlightenment.
-Indeed, it’s an authentic, collaborative process between the client and the coach… a process that can bring the utmost best of the present moment and guide others towards making beneficial changes in their lives.
+While touring the festivals in New York City, I met a filmmaker and life coach who introduced me to the motto of the Southwest Institute of the Healing Arts; “Learn to be an instrument not an ego in the peace and healing of others.”
+This statement encouraged my joy of uplifting others and inspired me to combine it all.
+Therefore, as “Narcissist” continued screening worldwide, I enrolled in the life coaching certification program with a dedication to an intense study that required 100 hours of client practice.
+This program demonstrated the imperative focus of a safe space client/coach relationship to help clients find answers already within themselves.
+These answers bring out the clarity and awareness of moving clients forward to an authentic purpose and enlightenment.
+The process is a genuine, collaborative progression between the client and the coach that can guide clientele to make beneficial and empowering life changes.

 Now Your Life

 From these educational and creative experiences, the desire to create Now Your Life began.
 My passion focuses on individuals feeling stuck from being in narcissistic situations (or narcissistic abuse), and a general coaching program named after my late father called “The Picture Window of Life.”
 This picture window concentrates on manifesting what we wish to envision within our own life and taking steps to make that happen.
 In September 2015, I envisioned completing the SWIHA Life Coaching Certificate with a 4.0-grade point average to start a new chapter of my career, and it all happened.
 Thanks, Dad!